balanced-dev/yuzu-docs/docs/definition/overview.md

 ```

 Within the `_dev` folder is:
-- `_client`: stores all compiled HTML, CSS & JS and any media files, font files etc. copied from the `_source` & `_templates` folders , within their own sub-directories.
+- `_client`: stores all compiled HTML, CSS & JS and any media files, font files etc. copied from the `_source` & `_templates` folders, within their own sub-directories.
 There's no real need to ever go into this directory when developing
 - `_source`: contains all the global .scss files, JS files, fonts, images etc. within separate sub-directories
 - `_templates`: where the majority of developers' time will be spent as it contains all the block and page markup, data, schemas and local styling
-- `yuzu-def-ui`: holds the Yuzu User Interface app which allows in-browser navigation around the project, editing/creating new states etc.
+- `yuzu-def-ui`: holds the Yuzu Definition User Interface app which allows in-browser navigation around the project, editing/creating new states etc.
 - `templates.html`: basically the index page for the front-end solution.
 Just injects the Yuzu Definition UI into the page as well as providing links to documentation and other
 ```
 project-root